Alcohol Before PRP? Let’s Talk About It.

 If you’re preparing for a Platelet-Rich Plasma (PRP) treatment, you may be wondering whether having a glass of wine or a cocktail beforehand makes a difference.
 The short answer?
 It’s not a dealbreaker, but it’s also not recommended.

-Since PRP works by concentrating your body’s own platelets and growth factors, your results are always best when your body is in its healthiest state.
-Staying hydrated, eating nutrient-rich foods, and skipping alcohol for a day or two are simple steps that help set you up for optimal outcomes.
+Since PRP works by concentrating your body’s own platelets and growth factors to stimulate repair and regeneration, your results are always best when your body is in its healthiest, most hydrated state.
+Staying hydrated, eating nutrient-rich foods, and skipping alcohol for a day or two are simple steps that set you up for optimal outcomes.

-Bottom line: You don’t need to panic if you’ve had a drink before your appointment, but for the best results, it’s smart to hold off on alcohol around your PRP treatment.
-As always, if you have any doubts or questions, ensure you talk to your provider before your procedure!
+Bottom line: You don’t need to panic if you’ve had a drink before your appointment—but for the best results, it’s smart to hold off on alcohol around your PRP treatment.
+And as always, if you have any doubts or questions, talk with your provider before your procedure.